 - Full and comprehensive support network for each trainee.

 - Graduating the programme means the award of QTS and PGCE.

 - Upon graduation via the School Direct route, there is the intention to offer graduates their first job as a teacher.
 Over the past 2 years 96% of Learners First School Direct graduates have been offered employment within our partnership of schools.

 All candidates have to apply via UCAS.
 It is advisable before you apply to look at the ITT entry criteria before applying.
-Experience of an educational setting is vital prior to application, with blocks of time, for example a whole week at a time, being preferable to regular half days.
-A minimum of one week is required.
 Full entry criteria can be found on the link below

-The application process for starting School Direct in September 2018 opened on UCAS on 26th October 2017.
+The application process for starting School Direct in September 2020 is now open on UCAS.

-If you feel that you do not meet the entry criteria, especially regarding in school experience, please contact the team who can discuss this with you.
-We have schools across South Yorkshire that could help.
+If you feel that you do not meet the entry criteria please contact the team who can discuss this with you.

 of all ITT trainees with Learners First graduate from the programme

 of ITT trainees with Learners First are graded good or outstanding upon graduation